 Please contact an enrollment advisor at (888) 832-0239 or use the chat feature on this page if you are interested but do not happen to meet all published admissions requirements.
 Our application review process always includes a holistic look at your experience and background, and we understand that a low undergraduate GPA or lack of professional experience is not necessarily indicative of your potential success in our program.

-PLEASE NOTE: Due to regulations from the Department of Education, as of February 23, 2013, the University of San Diego is unable to enroll students in its online degree programs who reside in Alabama, Arkansas, District of Columbia, Georgia, Iowa, Massachusetts, Minnesota, New Hampshire, Rhode Island, and Wisconsin.
+PLEASE NOTE: Due to regulations from the Department of Education, the University of San Diego is unable to enroll students in its online degree programs who reside in Alabama, Arkansas, District of Columbia, Georgia, Iowa, Massachusetts, Minnesota, New Hampshire, Rhode Island, and Wisconsin.
 This restriction does not apply to applicants interested in a campus-based program.

 Additional supporting materials may be requested by your enrollment advisor.
 Please contact your advisor at (888) 832-0239 if you are interested, but do not meet all published admissions requirements.

 Do I need an undergraduate degree in science or engineering?

 It is expected that most applicants will have an undergraduate degree in science, mathematics, engineering, information technology, computer science or a STEM field.
 However, the program is also open to those with a bachelor’s degree from other fields (such as business, for example); such applicants are asked to provide a written statement on how their skills and experience are suited to the program.

 Is a GRE or GMAT required for admission?

 Candidates who have a GPA above 2.5 are not required to take a GRE or GMAT; however, a standardized test such as GRE or GMAT will be required for applicants with a GPA between 2.0 and 2.5.

 The MS-ADS program is a total of 30 units.

 Students will enroll in two prescribed courses each semester for a total of 6 semester units.